DavHau/nix-portable/README.md

 ### Under the hood:
   - the nix-portable binary is a self extracting archive, caching its contents under $HOME/.nix-portable
-  - proot is used to simulate the /nix/store directory, which actually resides in $HOME/.nix-portable/store
+  - proot is used to simulate the /nix/store directory which actually resides in $HOME/.nix-portable/store
-  - a default nixpkgs channel is included, and the NIX_PATH variable is set accordingly.
+  - a default nixpkgs channel is included and the NIX_PATH variable is set accordingly.
   - nix version 2.4 is used and configured to enable `flakes` and `nix-command` out of the box.

 ### Executing nix-portable
-After optaining the binary, there are two options:
+After obtaining the binary, there are two options:
 1. Specify the nix executable via cmdline argument:
     ```
     ./nix-portable nix-shell ...